 I hope that my experience on a Mahe boat snorkeling tour to Sainte Anne Marine National Park in the Seychelles has inspired you to embark on your own trip.
-Also, if you have any questions or updates regarding snorkeling in Mahe, the marine protected park, or travel in the Seychelles in genera, please leave a comment below!
+Also, if you have any questions or updates regarding snorkeling in Mahe, the marine-protected park, or travel in the Seychelles in general, please leave a comment below!

 Otherwise, while you’re here on my blog, make sure to check out some of my other articles.
 I’ve written extensively about travel on Mahe, Praslin, and La Digue, and I’m sure you’ll find something to inspire your adventures in the Seychelles.